soboy2/mybudgetagent/README.md

 ## Acknowledgements

-- Powered by OpenAI's GPT-4 model
+- Powered by OpenAI's GPT-4 model - **User-Friendly**: Simple and intuitive interface for easy navigation